oils-for-unix/oils/doc/proc-func.md

 - Roughly speaking, procs are for "commands" and **I/O**, while funcs are for pure **computation**.
-- Procs are often **big**, and often call **small** funcs.
-The opposite &mdash; funcs calling procs &mdash; is possible, but rarer.
+- Procs are often **big**, and may call **small** funcs.
+The opposite &mdash;
+  funcs calling procs &mdash; is possible, but rarer.
-- You can write shell scripts **mostly** with procs, and maybe a few funcs.
+- You can write shell scripts **mostly** with procs, and perhaps a few funcs.

-This doc compares the two mechanisms and gives rough guidelines.
+This doc compares the two mechanisms, and gives rough guidelines.

 <!--
 See the blog for more conceptual background: [Oils is